abieler/ices-desktop/README.md

 Some further notes on the .userSettings.conf file:
 ..................................................

-The basic structure of the .userSettings.conf file is just a stack of "keyWord:parameter" pairs.
+The .userSettings.conf file is just a stack of "keyWord:parameter" pairs.